2-days Course in Photogravure in the heart of Copenhagen

 Who: Instructor Henrik Bøegh.
 The course is aimed at photographers and printmakers with or without knowledge of photogravure.

-Price: EURO 335,- incl. all materials, compendium and 1 Photopolymer Plate in A3 size (more available on the workshop).
+The workshop fee includes all materials, my book “PHOTOGRAVURE – Instructional Manual” and 1 Photopolymer Plate in A3 size (more available on the workshop).
 Deposit EURO 100,-

 Contents: At this course, you will be sufficiently familiar with the entire workflow, so that you can continue on your own.

 From image processing to final print

 - The making of the perfect positive for classic photography based on your photo and optimizing the digital positive in Photoshop / levels and curves for photogravure.

 - Preparation of the photopolymer plate.